A Bride’s Perspectiveadmin

 I have been apart of hundreds of wedding here at Nazareth Hall and helped all my brides down the aisle, but it was finally my turn.
-Then, about fifteen minutes before the ceremony was about to start, it hit me… it was actually my turn!
-I ended up having a MAJOR panic attack and couldn’t even breathe.
+Then, about fifteen minutes before the ceremony was about to start, it hit me… it was my turn!
+I ended up having a MAJOR panic attack and couldn’t breathe.
 As embarrassing as it was, I was the one who freaked out.
-I wasn’t nervous to marry my best friend, I was nervous to have everyone watch me do it!
-I had the chapel packed to the max and all of those eyes would be on me.
+I wasn’t nervous about marrying my best friend, I was nervous to have everyone watch me do it!
+I had the chapel packed and all of those eyes would be on me.

 After over a year of being here, I have only seen 2 brides have a breakdown and now I was one of them.
 I finally realized why brides get so nervous.
 I always tell my brides before they walk down… “Walk as slow as you possibly can, look into his eyes and enjoy every step because you will never get this moment back!”
 I kept trying to tell myself that over and over, but I wasn’t helping me calm my nerves.

 The only person I wanted to see was my soon to be husband.
 Joe and I took some time to ourselves, took a big breath and a long hug and he told me he loves me.
 He told me that as soon as those chapel doors open, it is only me and him.
 No one else in that room cares about me like he does.
 No one else there who cares about our vows like we do.
 As soon as those chapel doors open, that moment is for US.
 Last, I had a quick dance party with my ladies minutes before It was about to start, to get all my jitters out and my mind off the nerves.